Complements of discriminants of real parabolic function singularities. II: The case of singularities

-i.e., it can belong to one of the five intervals into which the critical values divide the line $\R$.
+i.e., it can belong to one of the five intervals into which these critical values divide the line $\R$.
 For exceptional interior points of the pyramid, the number of intervals is less than five; this occurs when some of critical values of the polynomial are equal.
 The set of these non-generic polynomials (\ref{trun}) divides the pyramid into six parts.
-The intersection of the pyramid with a plane perpendicular to its axis looks as the curvilinear triangle shown in Fig.~\ref{pyramid} (center).
+The intersection of the pyramid with a plane orthogonal to its axis looks as the curvilinear triangle shown in Fig.~\ref{pyramid} (center).
 The non-generic polynomials form three segments in it.
-In particular, the central point of this triangle corresponds to a polynomial $f_{\triangle}$ with equal critical values at all three saddlepoints.
-The zero-level set of the function $f_{\triangle} - \tau$, where $\tau$ is the critical value, looks as in Fig.~\ref{perd4} (right).
-These polynomials, representing various sections of the pyramid and corresponding to different values of $\tau$, sweep out its central axis.
-An arbitrarily small perturbation of the polynomial $f_{\triangle}$ can arrange the critical values of the three saddlepoints in any prescribed order in $\R^1$.
+In particular, the central point of this triangle is represented by the polynomial of the form (\ref{trun}) with $\varkappa_2=\varkappa_3=0$ and equal critical values at all three points with Morse index 1.
+These critical values are equal to $\frac{4}{27}\varkappa_4^3$.
+The orthogonal plane sections of the pyramid are defined by the conditions $\varkappa_4 = C$ for different constants $C>0$.
+The set of all polynomials (\ref{vdD4}) having a minimum point and three critical points with critical value zero consists of one curve in $\R^4$ satisfying the conditions

+The zero-level sets of all such polynomials in the plane $\{Z = 0\}$ look as in Fig.~\ref{perd4} (right).

-Let us label the three saddlepoints of an arbitrary polynomial inside the pyramid as $a, b, c$.
+Choose an arbitrary polynomial inside the pyramid and label its three critical points of index 1 as $a, b,$ and $c$.
 This labeling of critical points can be uniquely extended by continuity to all other polynomials within the pyramid.
-Each of the six cells, into which the curvilinear triangle in Fig.~\ref{pyramid} (center) is split by the segments, is characterized by the order in $\R$ of the critical values of the corresponding polynomials at the marked points.
+Each of the six domains, into which the curvilinear triangle in Fig.~\ref{pyramid} (center) is split by the segments, is characterized by the order of the critical values of the corresponding polynomials at the critical points labeled in this way.